-Rarely do new bookies hit the ground running with so many advanced betting features available on their sites, but STS have broken the mould by launching with full streaming capabilities, 24/7 customer support, and more market range and depth than some time served bookmakers can manage.
+Rarely do new bookies hit the ground running with so many advanced betting features available on their sites, but STS have broken the mould by launching with full live betting capabilities, 24/7 customer support, and more market range and depth than some time served bookmakers can manage.

 How have they achieved this?
 Well, the fact that they have been Poland’s number one high street bookmaker for the last ten years probably helped.
 STS might be new over here, but they have over a decade’s worth of experience and the resources in place to go head to head with the big names.

 Their product is fully rounded with live betting, cash out, and a full casino suite that would be the envy of many other brands, and although there are still a few kinks to iron out, STS Bet are certainly worth your attention.

 - Market Depth - A lot of bookmakers offer great depth in some markets, at STS this can be said for the whole book.

 - Fully Rounded Product - It's ready to go out of the box with live betting, full cash out, a huge casino, and more.

 - Esports Champs - Few others give this sport the same level of attention as STS Bet.